focusmatic/dattss-linuxstats/README.md

 dattss-linuxstats
 =================

-A sentinel for which publishes disk, memory and cpu loads to DaTtSs
+A sentinel which publishes disk, memory and cpu loads statistics to DaTtSs' server